Why do we behave the way we do?

 Helpful Resources From PositivePsychology.com

 On our site, we have several resources that are invaluable for implementing behavior changes.
-Some are part of our Positive Psychology Toolkit©, an online library with over 370 exercises, activities, interventions, questionnaires, and assessments.
+To help, check out some of the following:

 A Take-Home Message